profguler/profguler.github.io/_pages/graduate-supervision.md

 fatigue, and transportation systems.
 The completed Ph.D. dissertations and M.S. theses listed below are organized in reverse chronological order.

-Thesis PDF files will be added as they become available.
-Related journal publications already included in the Publications section of this website are linked below.
+Thesis documents and related peer-reviewed publications are provided below.

 ---